federica-dk/CLI_project/README.md

 # Daily Journal
 A simple Command Line Interfacing (CLI) journal to record your daily thoughts, mood, and reflection directly from your terminal.
-Built using Python, the program saves your prior entires creating a quick, provate way to track your reflections over time.
+Built using Python, the program saves your prior entires creating a quick, private way to track your reflections.

 ## ✨ Features
 * **Add Entries:** Quickly add new journal entries with a date, mood, and reflection.
-* **View Entries:** Browse through all your past journal entries.
+* **View Entries:** Browse through past journal entries.
 * **Search Entries:** Find specific entries by date or mood.
 * **Delete Entries:** Remove unwanted journal entries.
 * **Persistent Storage:** All data is saved to a local JSON file, ensuring your entries are preserved between sessions.
-* **User-Friendly CLI:** Designed for straightforward interaction directly in the terminal.
+* **User-Friendly CLI:** Straightforward interaction directly in the terminal.

 ## 🧰 Getting started
 * Python 3.6 or higher (You can check your Python version with `python --version` or `python3 --version`)